semasuka/blog/_posts/2019-02-10-list-in-python.md

     print("The two variables do not refer to the same objects in memory")
 ```

-    The two variables refer to the same objects in memory
+    The two variables refer to the same objects in memory.

 Now lets test again the two lists but this time we will assign random_num_2 using a constructor.